 The TXPWRAP is the transmit power in dBm at the output of the antenna connector normalized to 20MHz bandwidth (i.e., transmit power in dBm minus transmit bandwidth divided by 20MHz bandwidth in dB) of the AP sending the trigger frame.

-Acceptable Receiver Interference LevelAP is a value in dBm normalized to a 20MHz bandwidth (i.e., minus transmit bandwidth divided by 20MHz bandwidth in dB) for each 20MHz transmit bandwidth for 20MHz, 40MHz, and 80MHz PPDU or in each of the 40MHz transmit bandwidths for an 80+80MHz or 160 MHz PPDU and should be set to the ambient noise plus interference power level observed at the AP immediately prior to the transmission of the trigger frame plus the SNR margin value which yields a 10% PER for the intended MCS(s) in the ensuing uplink HE trigger-based PPDU, minus a safety margin value not to exceed 5 dB as determined by the AP.
+Acceptable Receiver Interference LevelAP is a value in dBm normalized to a 20MHz bandwidth (i.e., minus transmit bandwidth divided by 20MHz bandwidth in dB) for each 20MHz transmit bandwidth for 20MHz, 40MHz, and 80MHz PPDU or in each of the 40MHz transmit bandwidths for an 80+80MHz or 160 MHz PPDU and should be set to the ambient noise plus interference power level observed at the AP immediately prior to the transmission of the trigger frame plus the SNR margin value which yields a 10% PER for all of the intended MCS(s) in the ensuing uplink HE trigger-based PPDU, minus a safety margin value not to exceed 5 dB as determined by the AP.

 An AP with dot11HESRPOptionImplemented set to true that transmits a trigger frame may set the value of the Spatial Reuse field value to be placed into the Common Info field of the trigger frame in each 20MHz bandwidth for 20MHz, 40MHz, 80 MHz PPDU or in each 40MHz bandwidth for 80+80 or 160 MHz PPDU to SR_DISALLOWED.